Guest Post by Brett Bzdafka, BoxCast

 Most churches spend more each week on the coffee in their foyer than they do on streaming.
 Isn’t it worth it to invest a very small portion of the budget that God has entrusted you with into a tool that will help you reach more people every Sunday?

 What a difference 7 years makes.
 Back when I started helping churches with live streaming, I often heard pastors say, “Isn’t streaming only for megachurches?”
 With every year that’s gone by, however, more and more church plants have been reaching out to me and telling me that live streaming is an absolute need for their budding ministry.
 Streaming is becoming common for any sized congregation and is totally doable for your church.

 SIX: Streaming is Relevant

 Facebook, Instagram, Twitter, YouTube, Snapchat, Tik Tok, etc. Video storytelling is one of the biggest parts of social media in our culture today.
-We’ll help you send your streams to your website as well as to the social media destinations of your choice simultaneously.
+We’ll help you send your stream from your worship software to your website as well as to the social media destinations of your choice simultaneously.
 This will help your church better reach younger generations who spend a large portion of their day scrolling through their phones and watching videos on social platforms.

 FIVE: Streaming is Expected